 DirectorFest 2005: 2105 Tony Award nominees Moritz von Stuelpnagel and Steven Boyer met through the Directors Project.
 Boyer (L) and Debargo Sanyal are seen here in von Stuelpnagel’s 2005 DirectorFest production of Audio/Video by Michael John Garcés.
 Photo: Richard Termine.

-Since its founding in 1984, The Drama League Directors Project has become the preeminent development program for early and mid-career theater directors, providing talented young artists with transformative experiences and opportunities in the professional theater.
+Since its founding in 1984, The Drama League Directors Project has become the preeminent development program for early and mid-career theater directors, providing talented emerging directors with transformative experiences and opportunities in the professional theater.

 The Drama League is a dedicated advocate for increased diversity and for the inclusion of artists of color and of disability in all our programs.
 We aim to achieve full inclusion in all our programs, providing opportunities for directors to tell their stories, so that we make a theater that truly reflects the society in which we live; where each artist is considered on his/her merits as an individual; where the stories being told are drawn from authentic and diverse experiences; and where our individual humanity can be celebrated.
 To this end, the Drama League actively encourages and seeks applications from directors of all communities, especially those that have traditionally been denied equitable opportunities.